 Once this plan is approved, the robust communication plan developed to educate the university community about required health measures, enforcement, and consequences of non-compliance through education, signage on campus, and digital platforms such as monitors on campus will continue to be implemented.
-Signs such as the one below are posted at the entrance of each building and near elevators, bathrooms, and other high-traffic areas on campus.
+The communication campaign and the required education will emphasize that health and well-being are a shared responsibility among students, employees, vendors, volunteers, visitors, and surrounding community members.
+Signs, such as the one below, are posted at the entrance of each building and near elevators, bathrooms, and other high-traffic areas on campus.